simplesurance/goordinator/README.md

 through a JQ filter query and triggers actions if the filter matches.
 The supported actions are:
 - posting a http-request
-- updating a GitHub branch with it's base branch.
+- updating a GitHub branch with its base branch.

 All actions are executed in parallel and retried if they fail until a retry timeout expired (default: 2h).